 Address verification overview

-All addresses that you enter into genesis cloud are subject to some level of verification.
+All addresses that you enter into Genesys Cloud are subject to some level of verification.
 Telecom regulations require Genesys to validate addresses used for Genesys Cloud Voice services for the purposes of billing and emergency services.
 If the location is not used for Genesys Cloud Voice services, then the verification status provided by Genesys Cloud is purely informational and has no impact on the services provided by Genesys Cloud.

 For more information, see Create a location.

 Genesys Cloud performs two types of verification on location addresses: postal and emergency.

 Genesys Cloud performs postal address verification on all locations.
 Postal verification confirms that the address is known to the postal service for the country/jurisdiction and is accepted as a valid address for delivering mail.
 Genesys Cloud uses vendor partners to provide postal verification.

 Genesys Cloud performs emergency verification on locations that will be used on sites.
 Emergency verification confirms that the exact geographical location of the address is known to emergency responders, so that responders can locate the caller if an emergency occurs.
 Emergency verification is provided directly by the carrier that delivers the call to the emergency responders.
 The nature and process of that verification varies by jurisdiction.

 For more information, see Make a location available for sites.

 There are two ways locations are used for Genesys Cloud Voice: billing/taxation and for site assignment.